kmsaleh/Inheritance-in-ML-projects/README.md

 by  Marcello Politi - Published in  Towards Data Science Nov 21, 2024.<br><br>

 The article describes OOP approach towards inheritance in ML projects.
 It depicts LogisticRegressionModel and RandomForestModel classes.
-The aim of this repository is to extend this effort to the following models:<br>
+The aim of this repository is to  1) extend this effort to other models  2) use different datasets with varying complexities to understand effect on performance.
+3) define additional abstract class to plot charts for clarity when and if is needed.
+The additional models are: <br>
 **1. Linear Models**<br>
-•	Logistic Regression<br>
 •	Linear Discriminant Analysis (LDA)<br>
 **2. Tree-Based Models**<br>
 •	Decision Trees<br>
-•	Random Forest<br>
 •	Gradient Boosting (e.g., XGBoost, LightGBM, CatBoost)<br>
 **3. Ensemble Methods**<br>
 •	Bagging Classifier<br>